oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 ## 8.8 Node Filter Definition <a name=node-filter-definition></a>

+A node filter definition may be provided in the following two situations:
+- Within a node template defintion where the `select` directive is defined.
+  The `node_filter` is used to select an already existing node from another service representation graph.
-In addition to the node, relationship and capability types, a filter, with the keyname node_filter, may be provided in requirement definitions and requirement assignments to constrain the allowed set of potential target nodes based upon their properties and their capabilities’ properties.
+- Within requirement definitions or assigmnents to constrain the allowed set of potential target nodes based upon their properties and their capabilities’ properties.
 This allows TOSCA orchestrators to help find the *best fit* when selecting among multiple potential target nodes for the expressed requirements.
 Also, if a node template was specified during requirement assignment it allows TOSCA orchestrators to verify that the specified node template fulfills the requirement.

 Node filters are defined using condition clauses as shown in the following grammar: